Student Services

 Fraternity and Sorority Life

-UNA supports an active fraternity and sorority system (www.una.edu/fsl).
-It includes over 20 active fraternities and sororities.
-The University of North Alabama’s Fraternity and Sorority Life is dedicated to enhancing the undergraduate fraternity and sorority experience by fostering an inclusive community, providing academic, personal, social, service, and leadership opportunities, and promoting a strong values-based fraternity and sorority community.
+UNA supports an active fraternity and sorority system, including more than 20 active fraternities and sororities.
+The University of North Alabama’s Fraternity and Sorority Life is dedicated to enhancing the undergraduate fraternity and sorority experience by fostering an inclusive community; providing academic, personal, social, service, and leadership opportunities; and promoting a strong values-based fraternity and sorority community.
+For more information, visit www.una.edu/fsl.

 Housing and Residence Life